Grigorij Richters: We Are The Children

 In March 2019 Richters teamed up with British producer Danielle Turkov Wilson and German filmmaker Uwe Praetel.
 Together they launched the #WeAreTheChildren campaign.
 The three met while Richters was walking from Paris to Berlin, in 2018.
 On 20 March 2019, Italian MEP Brando Benifei and President of the European Parliament Antonio Tajani hosted an event with the group at Parliament in Brussels.
 The goal of the event was to ask European MEPs and Government leaders to relocate the 1,000 children from Greek refugee camps to other European countries.
 At the centre of the campaign is a music video for the QUEEN song Is this the world we created...? which was co-written by Brian May and Freddie Mercury in 1984.
 The campaigners have asked the public to record themselves lip-syncing to the song.
 The video was premiered in Parliament on 20 March 2019.
 On 28 March 2019, the video was released online across all QUEEN social media channels and the video platform TikTok.

 Terror in Hanau

 After a far-right terror attack in Hanau on 19 February 2020, Richters organised a protest in memory of the victims.

+#CookingforWorldPeace and the World Food Programme

+In 2020, Richters collaborated with Saudi Arabian chef Faisal Aldeleigan and 14 Michelin-starred chefs, along with the World Food Programme, to support its ShareTheMeal initiative.
+Each chef shared their favorite meal recipes on social media and the ShareTheMeal app.

+The renowned chefs involved in the project included David Toutain from France, Atul Kochhar from India, Claude Bosi from France, Franck Giovannini from Switzerland, and Jan Hendrick van der Westhuizen from South Africa.

+In October 2020, the World Food Programme was honored with the Nobel Peace Prize.